Constraining ultra light fermionic dark matter with Milky-Way observations

 \section{Conclusions}

-We conclude that if dark matter is a ultra light, non interacting fermion, the dark matter halos should be modelled as the self gravitating structure supported by the quantum pressure of the fluid.
+We conclude that if dark matter is a ultra light, non interacting fermion, the dark matter halos should be modeled as the self gravitating structure supported by the quantum pressure of the fluid.
 In this scenario, halos will have a core, thus there is no "core-cusp" problem.
 The central densities of the halos are orders of magnitude smaller that the corresponding Navarro-Frenk-White profiles, thus lessening the "too big to fail" problem.
 The effective pressure of the fermions prevents DM from collapsing into small, dense structures.
 This quantum pressure effectively acts as a free-streaming suppression, which reduces the number of small halos that would otherwise form, resolving the discrepancy between simulations and observations of dwarf satellite galaxies around large galaxies.

-In order to fit the rotational curve of the Milky Way, the mass of the fermion is constrained to be $29 < m_F < 33$ eV and the central density of the halo lies within the range $1.33~\mbox{GeV/cm}^3 < \rho_0 < 1.58~ \mbox{GeV/cm}^3$ at $68\%$ C.L. and the resulting dark matter halo for the Milky-Way has a core radius that giving the central density does not satisfy the constant density surface restriction founded in \cite{Donato:2009ab,Gentile:2009bw}.
+In order to fit the rotational curve of the Milky-Way, the mass of the fermion is constrained to be $32.45 < m_F < 34.1$ eV and the central density of the halo lies within the range $1.33~\mbox{GeV/cm}^3 < \rho_0 < 1.58~ \mbox{GeV/cm}^3$ at $68\%$ C.L. and the resulting dark matter halo for the Milky-Way has a core radius that satisfies the constant density surface restriction founded in \cite{Donato:2009ab,Gentile:2009bw}.
 Previous studies have analyzed the dispersion velocities of dwarf galaxies and found cores of size $\sim 100$ pc for fermion dark matter with mass in the range 70 eV – 400 eV \cite{Randall:2016bqw}.
 It will be interesting to perform a combined analysis using the data from the rotational curve of galaxies and dwarf galaxies within the same assumptions and see if all data can be fitted with a single fermion family.

 The fit to the rotational curve of the Milky-Way gives a prediction for the dark matter halo density profile as shown in the red line in Figure 3.
 It is interesting to note that the dark matter density in the neighborhood of the Solar system, at $r=8$ Kpc is $\rho(r=8\rm{Kpc})=0.39 \pm 0.02$GeV/cm$^3$, consistent with other dark matter models.